184.108.40.206 Qualification for YA

 Principal carers who are undertaking approved study, by itself or in combination with other suitable activities, who do not fully meet their requirements will be required to accept any suitable paid work that fits around any study that is outlined in their Job Plan, and is appropriate in respect of their caring responsibilities.

-Principal carers who are undertaking voluntary work by itself or in combination with other suitable activities to meet the activity test must remain connected to an employment services provider.
+Principal carers who are undertaking voluntary work by itself or in combination with other suitable activities to meet mutual obligation requirements must remain connected to an employment services provider.

 An early school leaver who is also a principal carer parent, and is meeting their mutual obligation requirements through 30 hours a fortnight of any combination of approved study or paid employment, cannot be required to undertake additional education and training or job search in their Job Plan.